 1. Set a deadline for decision making

 Life continues to get in the way, not just our actions but our thoughts.
 Setting the deadline for decision-making can help you pay attention to your thoughts and make quick decisions.
 Otherwise, your mind is likely to rotate into everything else going on in your life.

 If you think about it, boxing is excellent training for your mind.
 In the heat of the moment, you do not have time to think prudently.
 The stress of this pressure now forces your mind to focus on what to do.

-Start playing your own decision making game.
-Setting a deadline can help to create similar pressure like a boxing boxing match heat.
+Start playing your own decision-making game.
+Setting a deadline can help to create similar pressure like a boxing match heat.
 It forces you to be in the moment and make your decision quick and effective.
 You can do this by setting up a timer on your phone or by scheduling your plan’s decision.
 Don’t forget to put pressure on and create that deadline!

 This exercise will help you make that decision quickly and find that balance between emotional decisions because there is a difference.
 You want to make background knowledge easily available in your mind for the best decision.

-Completely accepting strategic conclusions can be completely different Wheelhouses from the optimistic decisions.
-Quick decision making skills are the ability and quality of great leaders.
-A quick and right decision maker is the asset of the organization.
+Completely accepting strategic conclusions can be completely different from Wheelhouses from optimistic decisions.
+Quick decision-making skills are the ability and quality of great leaders.
+A quick and right decision-maker is the asset of the organization.